MicrosoftDocs/azure-devops-yaml-schema/task-reference/kubernetes-manifest-v0.md

 ### Bake action

 The following YAML code is an example of baking manifest files from Helm charts.
-Note that the usage of a name input in the first task.
+Note the usage of a name input in the first task.
 This name is later referenced from the deploy step for specifying the path to the manifests that were produced by the bake step.

 ```YAML
 steps: